Learning Unmasking Policies for Diffusion Language Models: Experiments

 \subsection{Transferability of RL Sampling Policies}

 We next turn to the question of transferability.
-A notable advantage of heuristic approaches like Fast-dLLM is that they can be applied \emph{post-hoc} to any model or dataset.\footnote{Though heuristics might still require manual hyperparameter tuning as exemplified by different optimal threshold across datasets for Fast-dLLM (e.g., comparing \Cref{fig:gsm8k-bl32-llada} vs \Cref{fig:humaneval-bl32-llada}).} This naturally raises the question: to what extent can RL policies trained on a specific model and dataset be reused on other models/datasets?
+A notable advantage of heuristic approaches is that they can be applied \emph{post-hoc} to any model or dataset.\footnote{Though heuristics might still require manual hyperparameter tuning, as exemplified by different optimal threshold across datasets for Fast-dLLM (e.g., comparing \Cref{fig:gsm8k-bl32-llada} vs \Cref{fig:humaneval-bl32-llada}).} This naturally raises the question: to what extent can RL policies trained on a specific model and dataset be reused in other settings?

-\paragraph{Model transfer: LLaDA $\rightarrow$ Dream.} We begin by investigating to what extent the policies found via RL transfer across models; note that such transfers are possible because our policies rely solely on token confidences and are therefore agnostic to token embeddings, which would not transfer from one model to another.
-We thus reuse the policies trained on the LLaDA-8B-Instruct model (under the semi-AR setting; cf. \Cref{sec:exp-bl32}) and evaluate them on Dream-7B-Instruct; the results are shown in \Cref{fig:gsm8k-transfer} (see \Cref{fig:model-transfer} for MATH).
+\paragraph{Model transfer: LLaDA $\rightarrow$ Dream.} We begin by investigating the transferability of RL policies across models; note that such transfers are possible because our policies rely solely on token confidences and are therefore agnostic to token embeddings, which would not transfer from one model to another.
+We thus reuse the policies trained on LLaDA (cf. \Cref{sec:exp-bl32}) and evaluate them on Dream; the results are shown in \Cref{fig:gsm8k-transfer} (see \Cref{fig:model-transfer} for MATH).
 Encouragingly, most of the LLaDA-trained policies nearly match the performance of Fast-dLLM when evaluated on Dream, and perform very similarly to those trained on Dream directly (\autoref{fig:combined-results-dream}).
-The one exception is the $\alpha = 10$ policy ( \scalerel*{\usebox{\boxgreen}}{\square}), which collapses to Fast-dLLM performance and fails to retain the good low-NFE performance observed with LLaDA (cf. \Cref{fig:gsm8k-bl32-llada})—suggesting that the extreme steepness of the reward curve (due to high $\alpha$) causes this policy to overfit to model-specific patterns in LLaDA's confidence levels.
+The one exception is the $\alpha = 10$ policy ( \scalerel*{\usebox{\boxgreen}}{\square}), which collapses to Fast-dLLM performance and fails to retain the good low-NFE performance observed with LLaDA (cf. \Cref{fig:gsm8k-bl32-llada})---suggesting that the extreme steepness of the reward curve (due to high $\alpha$) causes this policy to overfit to model-specific patterns in LLaDA's confidence levels.